grandivory/ffxi-gearswap/README.md

   * `sets.midcast.BlueMagic.MAB` for magic spells
   * `sets.midcast.BlueMagic.Breath` for breath spells
   * `sets.midcast.BlueMagic.Cure` for cures
-  * `sets.midcast.BlueMagic.SelfCure` for cures targeted on yourself
+  * `sets.midcast.BlueMagic.CureSelf` for cures targeted on yourself
   * `sets.midcast.BlueMagic.Debuff` or `sets.midcast.BlueMagic.Skill` for enfeebles
   * `sets.midcast.BlueMagic.Skill` for all other spells
 * For Geomancy: